IntersectMBO/plutus/doc/docusaurus/docs/reference/common-weaknesses.md

 ### Solutions

 It's possible that a solution will be developed that makes this weakness easier to avoid.
-In the mean time, there are workarounds that developers can use.
+In the meantime, there are workarounds that developers can use.

 #### **Unique outputs**